gamag/ka_GE.spell/README.md

 Contains:

 - Hunspell dictionary (for OpenOffice.org, Mozilla Firefox, Google Chrome, ...)
-- Script to update the dictionary from https://github.com/bumbeishvili/GeoWordsDatabase
+- Script to generate the dictionary from wordlists

-## Installation ##
+## Dictionary installation ##

 TODO: How to install on other systems
 TODO: Automatically build OpenOffice/Firefox/... package.